-Close access was possible to the all the lower external walls and eaves.
+During the 2023 inspection, close access was possible to the all the lower external walls and eaves.
 Torch and binoculars were used to assess the roof, eaves and upper walls.
 The roof area was not considered safe to enter - many of the ceilings of the upper floor had partially collapsed.
 These areas were assessed from the loft hatches using torch and binoculars, and through gaps in the ceilings.

-These constraints are not considered to affect the results of the inspection survey, but have been used to guide the need for any additional survey work at the building.
+These constraints are not considered to affect the findings of this survey.